-Sick Leave Bank
+ARTICLE 8 Sick Leave Bank

-(a) The Sick Leave Bank is established for use by qualified members of the bargaining unit whose sick leave accumulation has been exhausted through prolonged illness or accident.

-(b) Teachers and nurses shall be eligible to participate in the Sick Leave Bank upon starting their employment in the bargaining unit, at which time one (1) day of their personal sick leave for their first year shall be contributed to the Bank; however, during their first year of employment, teachers and nurses shall only be eligible to draw upon the Sick Leave Bank in the case of an absence caused by an injury sustained in an accident or in the case of an absence for sickness provided that the absence for sickness is not due to a preexisting condition which is defined as either:

-1. a condition which caused the teacher or nurse to have received medical advice or treatment during the 240 day period before the teacher's or nurse's first date of employment; or who still have a serious extended illness.
+- (a) The Sick Leave Bank is established for use by qualified members of the bargaining unit whose sick leave accumulation has been exhausted through prolonged illness or accident. - (b) Teachers and nurses shall be eligible to participate in the Sick Leave Bank upon starting their employment in the bargaining unit, at which time one (1) day of their personal sick leave for their first year shall be contributed to the Bank; however, during their first year of employment, teachers and nurses shall only be eligible to draw upon the Sick Leave Bank in the case of an absence caused by an injury sustained in an accident or in the case of an absence for sickness provided that the absence for sickness is not due to a preexisting condition which is defined as either: - 1. a condition which caused the teacher or nurse to have received medical advice or treatment during the 240 day period before the teacher's or nurse's first date of employment; or - 2. a condition which caused the teacher or nurse to have had symptoms during that period of time which would have led an ordinarily prudent person to seek medical advice or treatment for that condition.

+The Sick Leave Bank is intended to be used by those who have qualified for it and who have exhausted their own individual sick leave, both annual and accumulated, and who still have a serious extended illness.
 Whenever the Sick Leave Bank is reduced to thirty-five (35) days or less, it shall be renewed by the contribution of one (1) additional sick leave day by each member of the bargaining unit who has at least one (1) year of service from his/her annual days of sick leave.